muriloamendola/n8n-provision-eks-terraform/README.md

 - I'm using VS Code as my IDE and installed HashiCorp Terraform plugin that help us with auto complete suggestions;
 - To run terraform command in your machine you must install [Terraform CLI](https://developer.hashicorp.com/terraform/cli);
 - As we are using AWS as cloud provider its necessary to have an AWS account and [configured credentials](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html) with administrator privilege to create and manage resources;

+## Project Structure

+Inside the folder `src` are all the .tf files to build our VPC, EKS, RDS and also deployment and service for n8n.

+I've tried to follow some best practices to organize complex terraform projects using modules.
+Basically, I divided the project in 3 main folders:

+- environments: Where I can configure main.tf for each environment.
+At this case I just use `dev` environment;
+- modules: Where I created reusable modules;
+- applications: Applications that I intend to run under Kubernetes;

+> Note that using this structure we need to run `terraform` commands for each environment folder.
+So if I intend to apply dev environemnt changes, I need to run terraform init, plan and apply commands inside the folder `./environments/dev/`.

 ## Running